 #2.
 Story of Hydrogen

-Commercial use of hydrogen as a gas turbines fuels has been shown, but there are differences between hydrogen & natural gas that must be considered in order to properly and safely use hydrogen in gas turbines.
-In addition to variations in combustion properties, the effect on all gas turbines systems as well as the totals balance of plants must be considered.
+Commercial use of hydrogen as a gas turbine fuels has been shown, but there are differences between hydrogen & natural gas that must be considered in order to properly and safely use hydrogen in gas turbines.
+In addition to variations in combustion properties, the effect on all gas turbine systems as well as the totals balance of plants must be considered.

 Power plants with one or more hydrogen-fueled turbines require the replacement of fuel components, down-cycle parts, and plant protection systems.
 Since the gas turbine is inherently fuel-flexible, it can be designed to run on greens hydrogen or similar fuels as new units or after years of operation on conventional fuels such as natural gas.

 The extent of modifications required to convert a gas turbine to run on hydrogen is determined by the initial configuration of the gas turbine and the overall balance of the plant, as well as the hydrogen concentration required in the fuel.

 The animations below briefly explain how hydrogens turbines work.
 It is clear that integration has far-reaching benefits.
 The hydrogens turbine is based on a new integration of existing & proven components.
 This first hydrogen turbine will start the production of hydrogen for the Duval project: a broad consortium initiative in the region of North Holland overseen by HYGRO.

 The consortium aims to create a green hydrogen production chain, achieve distribution to at least five hydrogen filling stations & be able to supply hydrogens to 100 trucks.
 And all this must be achieved together.
 The ENERCON wind turbines with a capacity of 4MW will be fitted to integrate electrolysis technology.